moudy/backbone.comparator/README.md

 The order is ascending by default.
 To make it descending add 'desc' to the value `sort: 'lastName desc'`

-You can change the order direction fallback values as well `sort:
+You can change the order direction for fallback values as well `sort:
 'lastName, firstName desc'`